Skip to content

 For mutations, the same rules apply, but in this case, the result is not called data, it’s defined on each mutation, so usually if you create a product, you will have a product field in the response.

-Example Creating a product
+Example creating a product

 mutation {